Elvito-AI-Tools/media-master-api/README.md

 - Media transcription using Whisper
 - Videos concatenation
 - Add audio to videos with volume control and length matching
-- Secure storage of generated media in AWS S3
+- Secure storage of generated media in S3

 ## Prerequisites

-- AWS S3 account and credentials
+- S3 account and credentials
 - Docker Desktop installed, you can install it from here: https://www.docker.com/products/docker-desktop/

 ## Installation